m1kail1/Projects/README.md

 password does not meet these criteria, points will be deducted.
 By the end of the program if there are too many points deducted, our program will print out that the password is not safe.
+The max length limit for the password is 10.

 alphaSort.c sorts a given char array by either alphabetical order or reverse alphabetical order depending on whether the user